Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 #### Optimized approach

-Let's think how to optimize this from the performance point of view, and also whether we can make those SQLs more generic.
+Let's think how to optimize this from a performance point of view, and also whether we can make those SQLs more generic.

 ##### PK Lookup table